azopat/go-k8s-controller/README.md

 - JAEGER_AGENT_ON : If the agent is enabled or disabled
 - MESSAGE_BROKER_USER : Message bbroker instance(rabbitmq) username
 - MESSAGE_BROKER_PASSWORD : Message bbroker instance(rabbitmq) password
+- PROCESS_POD_NAMESPACE : namespace where rebuild pods will be scheduled

 ### Docker build
 - To build the docker image